-Josephine Hicks is a trial lawyer with 25 years’ experience in litigating disputes for a wide range of clients, including public utilities, manufacturers and distributors, chemical companies, and other businesses.
-She regularly advises clients on issues including insurance coverage, contract disputes, unfair trade practices, condemnation matters, product liability, and other commercial disputes.
+Josephine Hicks is a trial lawyer with 25 years’ experience in litigating disputes for a wide range of clients, including public utilities, manufacturers and distributors, chemical companies and other businesses.
+She regularly advises clients on issues that include insurance coverage, contract disputes, unfair trade practices, condemnation matters, product liability and other commercial disputes.

-Ms. Hicks has been recognized by Woodward/White’s Best Lawyers in America in commercial litigation, insurance law, and product liability.
-She currently serves as Secretary of the North Carolina Bar Association Section on Insurance Law.
+Ms. Hicks has been recognized by Woodward/White’s Best Lawyers in America in commercial litigation, insurance law and product liability.
+She currently serves as the immediate past chair of the North Carolina Bar Association Section on Insurance Law.

 Ms. Hicks served as law clerk to the Honorable Harry W. Wellford of the U.S. Court of Appeals for the Sixth Circuit in 1986-87.
 While at Vanderbilt University School of Law, Ms. Hicks was the senior student writing editor of the Vanderbilt Law Review.